 “Bo goes behind the huddle at Auburn and throws his hands up as if he’s signifying the crowd to get it up.
 They start cheering and applauding.
 I was playing left corner.
 Bo got a sweep to his left, away from me, and hit it.
 I mean, hit it.
 He was gone.
 I came out of nowhere because I could fly.
 Came and got him.
 Ran up on him like it was no other.
 With his right arm, he extended it and placed it on my helmet as if he’s praying for me.
 Palming my helmet and stiffed me down and kept going into the end zone like I wasn’t even there.
 That was my Bo Jackson moment.”

 Sanders finished his career in Tallahassee before playing in the NFL for the Atlanta Falcons, San Francisco 49ers, Dallas Cowboys, Washington Redskins and Baltimore Ravens.
 In the MLB, he played for the New York Yankees, Atlanta Braves, Cincinnati Reds and San Francisco Giants.
-He currently works as an analyst for NFL Network.
+He moved on to a TV role as an NFL analyst.

 Time and time again, from high school to their NCAA and NFL careers to baseball, both College Football Hall of Famers displayed their elite athleticism.
 And if you ever get into a debate as to who was the better athlete, be sure to Google this play for reference.